watkins-matt/home-assistant-google-keep-sync/README.md

 - **Polling Interval**: While changes made in Home Assistant are instantly reflected in Google Keep, changes made in Google Keep are not instantly reflected in Home Assistant.
 The integration polls Google Keep for updates every 15 minutes.
 Therefore, any changes made directly in Google Keep will be visible in Home Assistant after the next polling interval.

 - **Authentication**: Use of an app password is strongly recommended, as there is no way for accounts with 2-Factor-Authentication to be connected otherwise.
 This will also allow you to easily revoke access to the integration without affecting your Google account and requiring you to change your password.

+- **Checkboxes in Keep**: Only Google Keep notes with `Show checkboxes` selected will appear as options to sync with Home Assistant using this integration.

 ## Security